 Reaching Thamel from Kathmandu's Airport, also known as Tribhuvan International Airport, is relatively easy as it is close by.
 A taxi is the easiest and quickest option to or from the airport to Thamel.
 There is a bus service from the airport to Thamel but it is irregular and often not working.

 Currently Taxis are banned from entering two roads in Thamel.
 See "Traffic Free Thamel" below for more.
 Hotels and guesthouses will often pick guests up and bring them directly to hotels in Thamel.

-Due to the small area that consists of Thamel there are several designated taxi parking areas that you can easily find.
+Due to the small area that consists of Thamel there are several designated taxi parking areas (Narshing Chowk & J.P.
+Road).
 Rickshaws are move common to take people from the old heritage quarter near Kathmandu Durbar Square than from other parts of Kathmandu.

 Thamel can be difficult to understand when you first arrive.
 There are no street names on signposts in general.
 It's best thought of as a mass of unorganized streets.
-There's no fixed boundary to Thamel as such.
+Locating a restaurant or hotel at a junction (chowk) is a good way to find your way around) There's no fixed boundary to Thamel as such.
 Although it's not a particularly large area knowing its center is a good way not to get lost in the cacophony of streets, people and traffic that await.

 I choose the center of Thamel to be the street junction between the 3 mini supermarkets by Hot Breads Bakery.
 Officially this is known as Chaksibari Chowk.
 This is one of the "pedestrian areas".

 From there you can head south along Chaksibari marg (road) to Durbar Square.